intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 Pipeline setup needs to be done first, pipeline setup documentation be found [HERE](./pipelinesetup.md)

 ## Run camera simulator
-Before running the below ensure you have downloaded video file(s) to the `sample-media` directory.
-The script
+Before running the below (e.g. starting the camera-simulator.sh) ensure you have downloaded video file(s) to the `sample-media` directory.
+Execute the commands
 ```
 cd benchmark-scripts; sudo ./download_sample_videos.sh; cd ..;
 ```
-is provided as an option to download a sample video(s).
+These commands are provided as an option to download a sample video(s) and RTSP stream with the camera-simulator.
 You can also specify the desired resolution and framerate needed e.g.
 ```
 cd benchmark-scripts; sudo ./download_sample_videos.sh 1920 1080 15; cd ..;
 ```